uptechteam/ios-cookbook/8-ui-tests.md

         // so we will combine all 3 tests and do them in one launch. app.launch()

-        // * Preparing the views that we will check later if they exist let landingView = app.otherElements["LandingView"]
+        // * Preparing the views that we will check later if they exist.
+We are using
+        // the `accessibilityIdentifier`s that we gave to our views to find them let landingView = app.otherElements["LandingView"]
         let signupView = app.otherElements["SignupCardView"]
         let signupLoadingView = app.otherElements["SignupLoadingView"]